 I often order via Whatsapp (number above) and they respond very fast.
 They will also send images of the menu via Whatsapp.

 I have tried everything on the menu and all of them are excellent.
-Venezia is well-known for its vegan dough (add US$10) and jumbo pizzas for US$5 where you can select any ingredient that you want.
+Venezia is a well-known vegan restaurant in Sayulita because of their vegab dough (add US$10) and jumbo pizzas for US$5 where you can select any ingredient that you want.

 My favorite pasta is the Arabica (spicy pasta) and the salads are always a good option for starters.
 Pizza Venezia does not sell alcohol but they allow you to bring your own booze!